Formula 1 may not be visiting the Bahrain Grand Prix this year, but a virtual race is heading there!

 Around Bahrain we want traction, but thanks to the fact that on-throttle differential is adjustable mid-race we don't have to worry about it too much.
 65% is a nice place to start at, especially if you are using none or medium traction control, and you can put this up for qualifying or when you leave the pits on fresh tyres.

 The off-throttle differential is set to 80% to help push the car through the corners and ensure the wheels are at least rotating nearly in sync before we try to put our foot through the floor.

 We have moved the front camber to -2.70 to provide better responsiveness on turn-in, with the rear camber at -1.30.
 The toe describes the horizontal alignment of the tyres.
-Front tyres are always set to toe out, meaning the leading edge points away from the body of the car, while rears are set to toe in, with the leading edge pointing in.
-This provides responsiveness on turn-in and stability when the power, at the cost of a bit of top end speed.
-We have set the front toe to 0.07 to help with front stability and reduce straight line resistance.
+We have set the front toe to 0.07 to help with front stability and reduce straight-line resistance.
 The rear toe is set to 0.32 to give us a little bit of top speed help without reducing stability too much.

 This area of the setup describes the stiffness of the car and the height it is set to.
 This is one of the most driver-specific areas of the setup, and what works for one driver may not transfer to another.

 We have set the front and rear suspension to a 3-3 setting.
 This provides a nice transfer of weight in braking and acceleration but also allows you to ride some kerbs which is useful in the first sector and if you need to make a move in the middle sector when moving through traffic after a pitstop.